 Suitable hedgehog foods include:

-- Meaty cat or dog food (they don’t tend to like fish flavours but there is nothing wrong with feeding fish flavour.
-You can always mix it in with other flavours).
+- Meaty cat or dog food (including gravy and fish flavours).
 I go for loaf varieties.

 - Cat or kitten biscuits